 How to Fix YouTube Lagging on Chrome

 If YouTube feels slow or keeps buffering in Chrome, there are a few things you can do to fix it.
-These quick changes can help videos load faster and play more smoothly.
+Clearing your browsing data, disabling heavy extensions, and turning off hardware acceleration are the changes that help most.
+These quick fixes can make videos load faster and play more smoothly.
+Before You Start Applies to:…

 Chrome Story on YouTube